 Filet Mignon is a favorite cut of steak among many for its buttery texture and extreme tenderness.
 That said, it’s also one of the more difficult cuts to cook perfectly because of its thickness.
 Add to that, bone in steaks are often intimidating for the novice cook, but they certainly don’t need to be.

 First things first, let’s discuss why you might chose a bone in tenderloin steak as opposed to the more traditional boneless cut.
 There are, in my opinion, three reasons that the bone in filet is appealing.
 First, right around the bone, and depending how the bone was cut (more on that later) there will be more flavor.
-The way the bone in filets from Omaha Steaks are cut is perfect and will definitely add flavor because the bone is cut open, exposing the marrow needed to add flavor.
+The way the bone in filets are cut for the steaks I’m using here is perfect.

 As the connective tissue around the bone breaks down during the cooking process, it provides an added layer of flavor to the meat that’s in the immediate area of the bone.
 It’s a myth that the bone adds flavor to the entire steak, but that’s for a whole other blog.